electron/electronjs.org-old/_posts/2017-02-20-electron-internals-building-chromium-as-a-library.md

 In the end, we had to [ship the raw binaries of Chromium][libcc-gyp] instead of generating a single shared library.

-As introduced earlier there are two build modes in Chromium, as the result of shipping raw binaries, we have to ship two different distributions of binaries in libchromiumcontent.
+As introduced earlier there are two build modes in Chromium.
+As a result of shipping raw binaries, we have to ship two different distributions of binaries in libchromiumcontent.
 One is called `static_library` build, which includes all static libraries of each module generated by the normal build of Chromium.